francoism90/mediadb/README.md

 - Make sure files in the import and destination path are writeable by `http` (or the running user), the importer will skip non writable files.
 - Make sure videos can be played in the browser/target device as they aren't being encoded (yet).
 - Make sure there is enough space on the disk to import and process the media.
-- See `app/Console/Commands/Library/Import.php` for more details.
+- See `app/Console/Commands/Library/Create.php` and `app/Console/Commands/Library/Import.php` for more details.

 ## Optimizing